Super Rugby: COVID-19: Regionalisation (2020–2021)

-In September 2020, SA Rugby announced the withdrawal from Super Rugby of all of their teams, with plans for the four sides to join an expanded Pro14/United Rugby Championship competition.
-Super Rugby Aotearoa and Super Rugby AU continued in 2021, Super Rugby Trans-Tasman would also take place in 2021, a crossover competition featuring the Australian sides playing the New Zealand sides.
+In September 2020, SA Rugby announced the withdrawal of all their teams from the Super Rugby, with plans for the four franchises to join an expanded Pro14/United Rugby Championship competition in Europe.
+Super Rugby Aotearoa and Super Rugby AU continued in 2021, with both franchises competing in a crossover competition in the Super Rugby Trans-Tasman in May to June of that year.

-Super Rugby Pacific: Pacific Islands expansion (2022–present)
+Super Rugby Pacific (2022–present)

-In the longer term, a new 12-team tournament from 2022 onwards had been mooted, with the current five Australian and five New Zealand sides to be joined by Moana Pasifika, and a Fijian side.
-New Zealand Rugby has confirmed that it intends to partner with Fiji Rugby and Moana Pasifika, along with Australia going forward.
-In April 2021, it was announced that licences had been offered to the Fijian Drua and Moana Pasifika ahead of joining Super Rugby in 2022.
-The new format was confirmed in August 2021, with the tournament branded as Super Rugby Pacific, with the competition returning to a round robin format, although the divisions will be replaced by one main log instead.
+In the aftermath of the pandemic, a 12-team competition was proposed, featuring five Australian, five New Zealand sides and two Pacific-based teams.
+In April 2021, it was announced that two licences had been offered to the Fijian Drua and Moana Pasifika ahead of the 2022 season.
+The new format was confirmed in August 2021, with the new competition branded as the Super Rugby Pacific.
+With the newly established league featuring 12 teams across the South Pacific region, the former conference system that had been in place since 2011 was dissolved and replaced with a round-robin tournament.